Using K&W Block Seal

 The radiator has a system of air vents that will cool this hot coolant and re-circulating it to the engine block.
 This process is continuous hence keeping the engine operating at optimal temperatures.

-When you have an anti-freeze leak then the coolant cannot do its job effectively hence leading to overheating.
-When not solved immediately, engine overheating will destroy most of your engine parts and may lead to an overhaul.
+When you have an anti-freeze leak, the coolant cannot do its job effectively, leading to overheating.
+When not solved immediately, engine overheating will destroy most of your parts and may lead to an overhaul.

 Check For Engine Smoke

-When you have a crack in the engine block then you are going to see smoke coming out of your exhaust system.
-The type of the smoke determines the source of the problem.
+When you have a crack in the engine block, you will see smoke coming out of your exhaust system.
+The type of smoke determines the source of the problem.
 Most of the time we see white smoke from the exhaust it is the normal condensation.

-However, if the smoke persists as you continue driving the car and has a sweet smell then this will be the antifreeze leaking to the engine block.
+However, if the smoke persists as you continue driving the car and has a sweet smell, then the antifreeze will leak to the engine block.
 Oil can also leak into the combustion chambers leading to a bluish smoke.

 Poor Engine Performance

-If your car is constantly overheating then you are going to see a reduction in engine performance.
-The crack in the engine will most probably lead to low compression, which in turn affects performance.
-You can have your engine checked by a certified mechanic and they can either recommend repairs.
+If your car is constantly overheating, you will see a reduction in engine performance.
+The crack in the engine will most probably lead to low compression, which affects performance.
+You can have your engine checked by a certified mechanic, and they can either recommend repairs.

 Anti-Freeze and Coolant Mixing

-Lastly, if your engine is cracked then the coolant may leak to the oil system.
-If you find that your oil reservoir has a milky substance then it is an indication of the anti-freeze leaking.
+Lastly, if your engine is cracked, the coolant may leak to the oil system.
+If you find that your oil reservoir has a milky substance, then it is an indication of the anti-freeze leaking.
 Contaminated oil causes more engine problems as it loses its lubrication properties.

 Make Sure to Check for Radiator Leaks

-The other problem that K&W Block seal solves is radiator leaks.
-One of the leading causes for radiator leaks is corrosion of the metallic parts.
-If you suspect that your radiator is leaking one of the first place to check is the coolant level.
+The other problem that the K&W Block seal solves is radiator leaks.
+One of the leading causes of radiator leaks is corrosion of the metallic parts.
+If you suspect that your radiator is leaking one of the first places to check is the coolant level.

-If you notice that the coolant level drops drastically once you have had a refill then know you have leaks in your radiator.
-Most coolant are either pink, orange or green in color.
+If you notice that the coolant level drops drastically once you have had a refill, then know you have leaks in your radiator.
+Most coolants are either pink, orange or green in color.

-You need to check underneath the car for any signs of a colored liquid.
+You need to check underneath the car for signs of a colored liquid.
 The puddle should be a bright color.
-Coolant contains some toxic chemicals and you should not handle it casually.
+Coolant contains some toxic chemicals, and you should not handle it casually.
 The liquid can also harm the environment.

-The radiator is made up of small air vents that are used to cool down the coolant as it flows into it from the engine block.
+The radiator comprises small air vents used to cool down the coolant as it flows into it from the engine block.
 However, due to the fact it’s metallic it is subject to corrosion.

 Should you repair a leaky radiator?